OTF student, Diamond Tachera and her mentor Judy Parrish, speak to the importance of mentorship at the 2015 Annual Meeting.

 The Geological Society of America (GSA) is seeking GSA members and Annual Meeting attendees to serve as Meeting Mentors to On To the Future scholars at the GSA Annual Meeting in Indianapolis, Indiana, 4-7 November.
 Mentors are important in helping build positive views and support to students’ interested in the geosciences.

-On To the Future scholars are undergraduate and graduate students, all underrepresented in the geosciences, that have been selected to receive GSA travel funds to attend their first GSA Annual Meeting.
+On To the Future scholars are undergraduate, graduate students, and recent graduates from diverse communities that have been selected to receive GSA travel funds to attend their first GSA Annual Meeting.

 The Role of the Meeting Mentor